 Lessons from Lockdown: In-context learning with the University of Central Lancashire

-When Covid-19 cancelled a medical school’s in-person workshop, ThingLink provided the solution for a realistic scenario to immerse students in the experience.
+When Covid-19 canceled a medical school’s in-person workshop, ThingLink provided the solution for a realistic scenario to immerse students in the experience.
 Students then pieced together individual data within the simulation to diagnose and create a patient management plan.

 The built-in security, sharing and simple functionality of ThingLink means that it can also become a collaborative tool for your learners.
 Students can create their own ThingLink content as a way to present research and information.
 The clone function easily allows them to edit your example with their own content.

-Icing on the cake!
 What extra functionality does ThingLink bring?

-- Collaborate on ThingLink creations with shared folders
+- Collaborate on ThingLink creations with shared folders in your organizational account.

-- Embed a huge variety of content types in tags - including videos, GIFS and carousels of images, as well as external apps such as Google Maps, Forms, Flipgrid, and YouTube
+- Embed a huge variety of content types in tags - including videos, GIFS and carousels of images, as well as external apps such as Google Maps, Forms, Flipgrid, and YouTube.

-- Share to your Google for Education Google Classrooms or Microsoft Teams seamlessly
+- Share to your Google for Education Google Classrooms or Microsoft Teams seamlessly.

-- Check comprehension or add an additional level of security with conditional transitions between scenes - users can only progress through the tour with the correct answer or password
+- Check comprehension or add an additional level of security with conditional transitions between scenes - users can only progress through the tour with the correct answer or password.

-- Select your tours to be Private or Unlisted tours - keep sensitive content private or share it with your group, class or organization or make it public and searchable
+- Select your tours to be Private or Unlisted tours - keep sensitive content private or share it with your group, class or organization or make it public and searchable.

 - Use your 360-degree tours with Virtual Reality VR Headsets such as Google Cardboard, HTC Vive, Oculus Rift, Gear VR.